 Early Life

 Robert W. Duggan was born in Oakland, California, in 1944.
-He grew up in a household where his father was an industrial engineer, and his mother was a nurse.
-Duggan attended St. Francis High School, where he was the quarterback of the football team.
+He grew up in a modest household, the third of five children.
+His father was an industrial engineer, and his mother was a nurse.
+Duggan studied at the University of California, Santa Barbara, and later at UCLA, focusing on business and economics, but did not complete a degree.

 Rise to Success